 As bamboo grows in a hot and humid environment, it can adapt to humidity and temperature changes more effectively than other types of flooring.
 Additionally, it’s more resistant to water damage (i.e., staining or warping) so you’ll have fewer worries about the occasional spill.

 The differences between strand woven, solid, and engineered bamboo floors

-Now that we have covered the general benefits of bamboo floors let’s explore what the three different types and what makes each one unique.
+Now that we have covered the general benefits of bamboo floors, let’s explore the three different types and what makes each one unique.